-Today, it is common for a rtists to work in private studios and to c reate paintings, sculptures, and other objects commercial art galleries will offer for sale.
-This is what American painter Clyfford Still (1904-1980) did when he created large canvases (FIG. I-2) of pure color titled simply with the year of their creation.
+Today, it is common for artists to work in private studios and to create paintings, sculptures, and other objects commercial art galleries will offer for sale.
+This is what American painter CLYFFORD STILL (1904-1980) did when he created large canvases (FIG. 1-2) of pure color titled simply with the year of their creation.
 Usually, someone the artist has never met will purchase the artwork and display it in a setting the artist has never seen.
 This practice is not a new phenomenon in the history of art-an ancient potter decorating a vase for sale at a village market stall probably did not know who would buy the pot or where it would be housed-but it is not at all typical.
 In fact, it is exceptional.
 Throughout history, most artists created paintings, sculptures, and other objects for specific patrons and settings and to fulfill a specific purpose, even if today no one knows the original contexts of those artworks.
 Museum visitors can appreciate the visual and tactile qualities of these objects, but they cannot understand why they were made or why they appear as they do without knowing the circumstances of their creation.
 Art appreciation does not require knowledge of the historical context of an artwork (or a building).
 Art history does.

-l-2 Clyfford Still, 1948-C, 1948.
-Oil on canvas, $6' \frac{87''}{8} \times 5' \frac{83''}{4}$ .
+I-2 CLYFFORD STILL, 1948-C, 1948.
+Oil on canvas, 6' $8\frac{7''}{8} \times 5' 8\frac{3''}{4}$.
 Hirshhorn Museum and Sculpture Garden, Smithsonian Institution, Washington, D.C. (purchased with funds of Joseph H. Hirshhorn, 1992).